carbon pollution standards

 Carbon Pollution Standards

-Explore the issues and options involved in EPA regulation of carbon pollution from power plants through the following resources.
+Explore the issues and options involved in reducing carbon pollution from power plants through the following resources:

 - C2ES Comments on Proposed EPA Rule for New Power Plants (May 2014)